Paradise (2016 film): Plot

-The film is built around the intertwining destinies of three main characters during the Second World War: aristocratic Russian émigré and member of the French Resistance Olga (Yuliya Vysotskaya), a French collaborator Jules (Philippe Duquesne), and a high-ranking SS officer Helmut (Christian Clauß).
+The film is built around the intertwining destinies of three main characters during the Second World War: aristocratic Russian émigré and member of the French Resistance Olga (Yuliya Vysotskaya), Jules (Philippe Duquesne) an administrator in the French police department and a French collaborator, and a high-ranking SS officer Helmut (Christian Clauß).

 Olga is arrested for hiding Jewish children from the Nazi roundups.
 Her case is overseen by Jules.
-He is interested in her and it seems that in exchange for sexual relations, he is ready to soften the fate of the prisoner, but this does not happen.
-A chimeric hope of freedom is replaced by cruel reality – Olga lands in a German concentration camp.
+He is interested in her and accepts her offer of sex in exchange for the release of a Russian prisoner she knows, but Jules is murdered by the French resistance before this occurs.
+Olga lands in a German concentration camp.
 There she meets Helmut, who in the past was hopelessly in love with her.
 Strange and painful relations commence between them.

 The Nazis are already close to defeat, and Helmut decides to save Olga from the camp and run away with her to South America.
 Olga, having lost hope of freedom agrees, but at the last moment realizes that her idea of paradise has changed.